 Check the info section on your profile – Google has now added features like adding your logo and a short name for your company to be used on maps.

 You have an opportunity to choose one primary category and two other secondary categories.
-The best way to come up with a decision is to do a Google search and find keywords that best describe your business category.
-You can also look at the keywords on your home page.
-Can the same words be used here?
+The best way to decide the categories is to look at what categories the top 3 listings on Google use.
+Do these category names make sense for your business.
 For example: if you’re a small hotel, can you choose boutique hotel and also hotel or accommodations?
 If you’re a tour company, some options can be tours and attractions or tour operator.
-They may not always be found in the category section, but this is worth a try!

 Make Your Life Easy